KennyLoRI/pubMedNLP/DOCUMENTATION.md

 The purpose of this project was to create such a system based on 190k scientific abstracts from the Pubmed database, to test and evaluate the possibility of creating  a privacy-preserving, question-answering application that meets the high standards required in the medical domain.

 ## Related Work
+### A short overview on Retrieval Augmented Generation

 Discuss prior work related to the project, emphasizing differences from previous work and the context of current research.